 Home-Start Barnet Family Outings

 Provide low income disadvantaged families with young children magical yet educational days out that enable them to have a positive experience as a whole family.
-For some of our supported children a trip to Paradise Wildlife Park or the London Aquarium will be there first exposure to nature.
+For some of our supported children a trip to the beach, the zoo or even a museum will be there first exposure to such experiences.

 Charity information: Home-Start Barnet